Seeing a therapist for the first time can be scary, let’s break down how it works!

 -

-You will be sent an intake form to fill out prior to session one, providing some background information, detailing some of your concerns & why you’re seeking support.
+You will be sent consent forms and an intake form to fill out prior to session one, providing some background information, detailing some of your concerns & why you’re seeking support.
 This is just to save some time during the first session.

 -